manuelbieh/react-book/hooks/hooks-api.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-But we're not doing this hook enough justice: **refs** in **function components** also serve a different purpose: they allow us to create a **mutable reference** which will persist for the entire lifespan of the component \(meaning until it unmounts\).
+We are not usually doing this Hook enough justice: **refs** in **function components** also serve a different purpose: they allow us to create a **mutable reference** which will persist for the entire lifespan of the component \(meaning until it unmounts\).
 It can be compared to performing similar tasks as instance variables in class components.

 `useRef()` takes in an optional initial value and returns an object with a `current` property which can then be accessed within the **function component**.
 This access is not limited to read access but also allows write access.
-If we wanted to provide data whose changes would not trigger a re-render but whose reference would stay the same between two rendering cycles, we can use the `useRef()` hook.
+If we wanted to provide data whose changes would not trigger a re-render but whose reference would stay the same between two rendering cycles, we can use the `useRef()` Hook.

 ## useLayoutEffect

-I've briefly mentioned `useLayoutEffect()` when I presented `useEffect().` It follows a similar pattern as the `useEffect()` hook but differs in the timing of its execution and its synchronous nature.
+I have briefly mentioned `useLayoutEffect()` when I presented `useEffect().` It follows a similar pattern as the `useEffect()` Hook but differs in the timing of its execution and its synchronous nature.

 While `useEffect()` is executed with a little bit of delay **after** the **layout and paint** phase of the browser, `useLayoutEffect()` is executed **after layout** but **before paint**.
 This difference in timing allows `useLayoutEffect()` to read the current layout from the DOM and change it **before** it is being displayed in the browser.

 This kind of behavior is similar to what was previously achieved by `componentDidMount()` or `componentDidUpdate()` in class components.
-Due to performance reasons however, it is advisable to use `useEffect()` in most cases and only use `useLayoutEffect()` if you know exactly what you are doing. `useLayoutEffect()` can also help if you are struggling to migrate **class components** to **function components** due to the different timings of the effects.
+Due to performance reasons however, it is advisable to use `useEffect()` in most cases and only use `useLayoutEffect()` if we know exactly what we are doing. `useLayoutEffect()` can also help if we are struggling to migrate **class components** to **function components** due to the different timings of the effects.

 But be careful: neither `useEffect()` nor `useLayoutEffect()` will be executed server-side.
 While this does not pose a problem for `useEffect()` as it is only executed after the layout and painting phase of the browser, `useLayoutEffect()` might lead to differences in the server-side rendered markup compared to the initial client-side render.
 React will usually inform us of these differences and create a warning in the console.
 In these cases, `useEffect()` should be used instead or components using `useLayoutEffect()` should be mounted after the browser's paint phase.